-Even if you don't burn it, methane (CH4) in the atmosphere oxidizes fairly rapidly, changing into (negligible amounts of) harmless CO2 and water:
+Even if you don't burn it, methane in the atmosphere oxidizes fairly rapidly, changing ultimately into small amounts of CO2 and water: ↑

-Various sources give the half-life of CH4 in the atmosphere as 6 to 8 years, which would make the average lifetime 1.4427 times that (because oxidation is an exponential process, rather than linear), yielding an average lifetime for a molecule of CH4 in the atmosphere of 8.7 to 11.5 years.
-Page 11 of this source gives the directly-calculated atmospheric lifetime of CH4 as ~8 years, but identifies a feedback mechanism that (they say) effectively increases the atmospheric lifetime of additional CH4 to ~12 years.
+Various sources give the half-life of CH4 in the atmosphere as 6 to 8 years, which would make the average lifetime 1.4427 times that (because oxidation of methane is an exponential decay process), yielding an average lifetime for a molecule of CH4 in the atmosphere of 8.7 to 11.5 years.
+The AMS gives a figure of 9.1 years (from Pranther et al 2012, which actually reports a figure of 9.1±0.9 years).
+However, page 11 of this presentation by Prof. Lyatt Jaeglé gives the directly-calculated atmospheric lifetime of CH4 as ≈8 years, but identifies a feedback mechanism which she says effectively increases the atmospheric lifetime of additional CH4 to ≈12 years.

-Call it 8-12 years.
+Call it 8-12 years (compared with about 50 years for CO2).
 That's pretty short.
-It means the only reason CH4 levels are as high as they are (about 1.8 ppm†) is that CH4 emissions are already high.
+It means the only reason CH4 levels are as high as they are (about 1.9 ppmv† = 5.58 Gt) is that total CH4 emissions (natural + anthropogenic) are already high (between 580 and 710 Mt/yr).
 There would have to be a very large,‡ sustained increase in CH4 emissions to cause much increase in long-term average atmospheric CH4 levels.

 Ice core samples have extended the methane measurement record much further.
 Here's a smoothed graph of methane levels from 1840 to present:

-†Methane levels vary slightly by location; this site has some maps.
+†Methane levels vary slightly with measurement location; this site has some maps.

 ‡How large is “very large?”
 Well, for comparison, it would take about 3 Gt of CH4 to increase the atmospheric methane level by 1 ppmv.